StephenJD/Life-For-Liberia/static/en/01_Apprentice-Training/03_Discipleship Landmarks/Discipleship Landmarks_m.md

 Are you ready to follow Jesus like this?
 Or do you need more time to discover who Jesus truly is?

-Will you go through each of these stories in your GG?

-# D5 Repentance
+# D7 Repentance

-This is the fifth training in the D-Path: **D**iscipleship Landmarks.
+This story is in the D-Path: **D**iscipleship Landmarks.

 Motto: Love one another – Go and make disciples

 ## Mark 1:15 The time has come

 >   Mark 1:15 Jesus went into Galilee, proclaiming the good news of God.
 “The time has come,” he said.
 “The kingdom of God has come near.
-Repent and believe the good news!”
+Repent (turn around) and believe the good news!”

 What good news is in this story?